slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 as far as we can tell, also those modulating the construction of meaning—as it is evidenced by the obstinate appearance of archetypal images in myths and cosmogonies.
-They are, in all probability, the product of ''value-encoding neural systems'' (Panksepp y Burgdof, 2003) associated to the articulation of meaning.
+They are, in all probability, the product of "value-encoding neural systems"(Panksepp y Burgdof, 2003) associated to the articulation of meaning.

 I will focus on Anaximander for two reasons.
 Firstly, a study of this